jpillora/grunt-aws/README.md

 # grunt-aws

-# *This plugin is currently in progress*

-> A Grunt interface into the Amazon Node.JS SDK
+> A Grunt interface into the Amazon Web Services Node.JS SDK

 ## Getting Started
 This plugin requires Grunt `~0.4.0`